 Lauren Carnesi Daniels is an artistic director, choreographer, teaching artist, and arts manager in the greater Baltimore region.
-She studied at Mid Atlantic Center for The Performing Arts for her early dance training and completed her Bachelor of Fine Arts with honors in Dance Performance and Choreography at Shenandoah Conservatory where she was the recipient of the Elizabeth Weil Bergmann Choreography Award.
-Lauren recently earned her Master’s of Science in Arts Administration from Drexel University.
-Lauren is the manager of The Warehouse Theatre at E-Street in Harford County, MD which opened in February of 2018.
+She studied at Mid-Atlantic Center for The Performing Arts for her early dance training and completed her Bachelor of Fine Arts in Dance Performance and Choreography at Shenandoah Conservatory where she was the recipient of the Elizabeth Weil Bergmann choreography award.
+Lauren earned her Master’s of Science in Arts Administration from Drexel University.

-Lauren is the founder, artistic director and choreographer of InvisibleWings Dance Project.
-The company’s mission is to spread awareness for Systemic Lupus Erythematosus and share the honest experience of living with Lupus.
-IWDP has performed at the Hatch Presenting Series (NY), 16th Annual Maryland Council for Dance Artists’ Concert, 4th annual Baltimore Dance Invitational, and The Collective’s Open Marley Night (MD).
-The company presented their first full- length performance, The Cruel Mystery: Lupus Through Movement, in 2016 and was revived for a split bill production in Washington, DC in 2017.
+Lauren is the founder of InvisibleWings Dance Project.
+The performance company’s mission is to spread awareness for Systemic Lupus Erythematosus and share the honest experience of living with Lupus.
+IWDP has performed with prestigious programs and at venues in New York, Maryland, and Washington, D.C.
+The company presented their first full- length performance, The Cruel Mystery: Lupus Through Movement, in 2016.